The global and independent platform for the SAP community.

 Many ERP legacy issues and unanswered SAP questions

-ERP Greenfield as SAP conversion standard
+ERP Greenfield as an SAP conversion standard

 SAP legacy license management

-Legacy ERP on-prem versus sovereign SAP cloud
+Legacy ERP on-prem versus a sovereign SAP cloud

 avatar